Ayus0721/JAVA/README.md

 - The Byte code gets converted into Native language (ie. 0 OR 1 )
 - This process is done by JVM(Java Virtual Machine .

+# BOILERPLATE CODE

+- Boilerplate code can be essential for getting started with a new project, providing a foundation, or ensuring consistency across different parts of a codebase.
+- In software development, boilerplate code often includes repetitive code for tasks such as setting up configurations, error handling, defining data structures, or implementing standard functionalities.